lindseyeliseallen/tutorialblog/index.md

  - Add a regression line to a plot to show correlations in data.

 ### Step 1: Load the Dataset
 Here is an example of how to load in your data using **pandas**.
 This is where we will put in our own data that we want to use for data visualization.
+In this step, we define a Python dictionary where each key represents a column in our dataset and the values are lists representing each row.
+Converting this dictionary into a DataFrame gives us a structured table that pandas can handle efficiently.
+Once the data is in a DataFrame, we can easily inspect, filter, and plot it.
 Tips:
  - Make sure to import pandas before loading in the data.
  - Create a dictionary using keys (your column names: PatientID, Age, etc.)